Small business ideas that actually work in 2026

 A freelance design business lets you take on projects ranging from newsletters and marketing materials to websites and branding packages.
 You can work with local businesses, schools, nonprofits, or pick up overflow work from agencies.

 Building a strong online portfolio is the fastest way to attract new clients.
-You'll also need solid time and cost management skills to stay profitable.
+You will also need solid time and cost management skills to stay profitable.

 Transcription

 A transcription business converts audio recordings into written text.
-If you're a fast, accurate typist with a good ear, this is a low-cost business you can run from home.
+If you are a fast, accurate typist with a good ear, this is a low-cost home business.

-Work might include writing notes from recorded meetings, providing court transcription services, or creating closed captions for television and online video.
+Work might include meeting notes, court transcription, or closed captions for television and online video.
 Startup costs are minimal since you only need a computer, headphones, and transcription software.

 Tutoring